 Navigation: This page 'dooy.info/using/keai.html' ---> Using Dooy ---> Main Page.
 HELP.
 Admin.
 Contact.

-During the 1980s, AI was different from today, though the basic principles are the same.
+Though different, the basic principles are the same.
 All AI systems work according to a knowledge base, a codified version of knowledge that is relevant to the domain of life in which it is to be applied - whether playing Chess, analysing Xrays, analysing ecology of landscapes, driving automated cars, writing reports, advising farmers on the use of fungicides, helping chemical engineers cope with unpredictable and dangerous stress corrosion cracking, and so on.
 What runs the knowledge base is a software 'engine', which uses the knowledge base to take input (e.g. the user asks "Please write me an essay about ...") to generate output (e.g. an appropriate essay).
 The difference between 1980s AI and today's AI lies in how the knowledge base is compiled.
 These are all shown in Figure 1.

 Figure 1.
 Fundamental elements of any AI system